Tips for Troubleshooting the Target Allocator

 spec:

-resource is missing that label, then the Target Allocator will fail to discover scrape targets from that ServiceMonitor
+If your ServiceMonitor resource is missing that label, then the Target Allocator will fail to discover scrape targets from that ServiceMonitor.

 NOTE: The same applies if you’re using a PodMonitor.
 In that case, you would use a